The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Introduction

 Instead of conducting research simply on the basis of Self-Back Propagation phenomenon, the PNN we propose in this thesis focuses more on plasticity and strength rebalance as a result of its tapering off -the brain from infancy to senile phase during critical period and the closure of critical period.
-The model also delves into the competition of Brain Plasticity which introduces a novel form of current gradient informational and mnemonic positive and negative gradient informational synapse formation, as well as current and mnemonic Brain Plasticity at critical period.
-The strengthening and weakening of synaptic connections help to curb and boost current and historical synaptic effective ranges, resulting in an increased accuracy of PNN.
+The model also delves into the competition of brain plasticity which introduces a novel form of current gradient informational, and memory positive and negative gradient informational synapse formation means long-term memory, as well as current and memory brain plasticity means short-term memory at critical period.
+The strengthening and weakening of synaptic connections help to curb and boost current and history synaptic effective ranges, resulting in an increased accuracy of PNN.